 Specified personal possessions cover is a specialist contents insurance for items that are classed as valuables and are individually worth more than £1000.
 Valuables include things like precious metals, works of art, watches and furs.
 You can choose to cover these items either within or away from the home when completing your quote.
 Covering them away from home is likely to be more expensive.
 For example, if you want your home insurance to cover a watch worth £2500 and two mobile phones worth £500 each, the total unspecified cover requested would need to be £1000.
 You would then enter the full details of the watch as a specified item and cover it for £2500.

 This is when someone covers their property for less than the actual cost of replacing or rebuilding it.
 In the event of a claim, underinsurance can result in losses to the policyholder.
 This is because the payout requested could actually be less than it costs to put the damage right.
 It is true that a person who underinsures could potentially achieve a cheaper premium.
 However, the likely loss when it came to a claim will be far higher than any savings in insurance premium.

 Withholding vital information – the moral hazard

 Some customers might feel if they don’t reveal all the details about their situation then they can ‘get away’ with an everyday policy.
 The unforeseen issue that comes back to haunt such customers at the point of claim.

 Example: A person deliberately withholds information about previous subsidence at the property on a new insurance policy.
 During the new policy term, the subsidence reoccurs causing severe damage to a load-bearing wall.
-As part of the claim, an assessor will be sent by the insurance company to verify the damage and root cause.
-A claims assessor can identify the age of the problem and any previous subsidence.
-This could lead to the insurance revoking the policy and refusing the claim, leaving the person to foot the costly bill to repair the property.
+A claims assessor will often be sent to verify any claim as they can identify the age of the problem and any previous subsidence.
+This could lead to the insurance revoking the policy and refusing the claim.